Hennepin County Courthouse locked down days before Chauvin trial set to begin

 Security was already going to be tight at the Hennepin County Government Center in downtown Minneapolis for upcoming trial of Derek Chauvin in the death of George Floyd.

 And then on Jan.
 6, an insurgent mob overtook the U.S. Capitol and sent members of Congress running for their lives.
-So when jury selection for Chauvin's trial begins March 8, the distinctive 24-story, enclosed twin-tower government building will be closed to almost everyone, including the 2,500 people who normally work there.
+Days before jury selection for Chauvin's trial begins March 8, the distinctive 24-story, enclosed twin-tower government building is already closed to almost everyone, including the 2,500 people who normally work there.

 "The fear of having the government center overrun is real," Chief Hennepin County District Judge Toddrick Barnette said.
 "After January 6, there was a significant change in how we're going to protect the buildings and how we're going to protect the people coming and going in the courthouse."